Life As an Electrical Power-Line Installer or Repairer

-Electrical Power-Line Installer or Repairer Example Install or repair cables or wires used in electrical power or distribution systems.
+Example of Electrical Power-Line Installer or Repairer Job Install or repair cables or wires used in electrical power or distribution systems.
 May erect poles and light or heavy duty transmission towers.

-Daily Life Of an Electrical Power-Line Installer or Repairer
+List of Electrical Power-Line Installer or Repairer Job Duties

 - Inspect and test power lines and auxiliary equipment to locate and identify problems, using reading and testing instruments.